antaresproject/docs/docs/modules_development/module_base.md

 The value of that key must be URL to the page, where should be a form placed.

-## Full Structure
+## Full module structure

-The full module's directory structure should be determined in a manner depicted below:
+The full module directory structure including all the optional elements is following:

 ![AT_COMP&MODS2](../img/docs/antares_concepts/components_and_modules/sample_module_directory.PNG)

-4 main sub directories may be distinguished:
-- public,
-- resources
-- src
-- tests
+**Please note:** As you may see, the files structure is very similar to the main [Antares files structure](../concepts/core_&_files_structure.md).
+It is not a conincidence :).

-### Public directory
+### /public

 This directory contains all essential javascript, css, and img files used by a module.
 Preprocessors such less, sass, scss may be equally used with external vendor called [Assetic](https://github.com/kriswallsmith/assetic).